Helping children cope with feelings productively

 Many children experience intense feelings that they struggle to understand and to process.
 This can lead to sadness, irritability, and difficulty in regulating their behaviors.

-Whether your child is having difficulty following rules and directions in school, is experiencing tension with siblings or peers, or is finding it difficult to be flexible in their day to day routine – our highly trained team of clinical psychologists are here and ready to help.
+Whether your child is having difficulty following rules and directions in school, is experiencing tension with siblings or peers, or is finding it difficult to be flexible in their day-to-day routine – our highly trained team of licensed clinicians are here and ready to help.
+This is a test

-Our clinical psychologists can help with a wide range of concerns about your child, including:
+Our clinicians can help with a wide range of concerns about your child, including:

 - Anxiety (fears, worries, or nervousness)

 - Trauma and loss

 - Anger problems and mood swings